quicken/filefocus/README.md

 - A project configuration file must be in the workspace root.
 - The project configuration file must be created and edited manually.
 - Some settings might require restarting vscode to be picked up.
+- The extension will only work with files that are inside workspace folders.
+- The excluded group might not match some items because the extension can't use the same globbing engine as vscode.